 Hotel Des Arts is another great choice for resting your head.
 Although not much sleep will be occurring on this extravagant weekend, you need to make sure that when it’s time for lights out, you have a comfortable place to rest your noggin.
 Expect to pay roughly $190 a night in the summer and winter for this 3-star hotel.

 If you’re group is a higher class of individuals you may decide that you need to stay at the Ritz-Carlton in Montreal.
 This is a much nicer hotel so do not expect to bring escorts back here or cause ruckus while staying here.
 With 5-star accommodations also comes 5-star pricing so expect to pay $460 a night in the summer and around $436 per night during the winter time.

 Our recommendation for your bachelor party would be to rent a house.
-The best two websites for doing this are airbnb.com and homeaway.com.
+The best website for doing this is VRBO.com.
 You have much more flexibility at a private residence (like a private chef, pregame parties, after parties) and most of the time they are cheaper than multiple rooms at a hotel.

 When To Go

 Summer is considered Montreal’s heaviest tourist season, and rooms tend to be more expensive during the summer.
 There are a ton of outdoor activities to do in Montreal in the summer and the summer weather is mildly warm and extremely pleasant.
 Plus, Montreal has a huge number of festivals going on in and around the city during the summer.
 On the other hand, Montreal was built for winter; its underground tunnel system makes it easy to navigate, even when the weather is awful, and there are plenty of winter-time outdoor activities, nearby, as well.